LabEG/first-di/README.md

 Using in Easy mode:
 ------
  Simply write code as you used to and use @autowired() decorator to implement dependencies.
-And to override dependencies, just use method override.
+And for override dependencies just use method override.

 ```typescript
 import { autowired, override, reflection } from "first-di";